Intervention/docs/image/v3/basics/configuration-drivers.md

 #### Driver Selection

+The driver determines which PHP image library is used under the hood.
-Intervention Image is currently shipped with two different drivers.
+Intervention Image is a universal API for various low-level PHP image extensions and currently ships with two different drivers.
 Depending on your PHP installation, you can choose between GD or Imagick.

 - `Intervention\Image\Drivers\Gd\Driver`
 - `Intervention\Image\Drivers\Imagick\Driver`